DesignLedDublin/ColourTheory/README.md

 Website was also opened on the following devices and no responsive issues were seen:

-* Ipad- put in model
+* Ipad 5th Generation
+* Acer Travelmate Laptop
 * Iphone - put in model
 * Samsung S21 FE